reiner/massively/content/news/post.2.md

 This is just a list of suggestions.
 Participants are free to choose what project they want to realize.

-Help citizens and other stakeholders gain new insights and get a better understanding on public finances.
+Want to help citizens and other stakeholders gain new insights and get a better understanding on public finances?
+Then register now!

 ## REGISTER NOW FOR THE TWIST-Hackdays!